On the Distribution of Partially Symmetric Codes for Automorphism Ensemble Decoding: Partially-Symmetric Reed-Muller Codes

-Codes known to have good performance under AE decoding have peculiar properties, however it is not clear if such codes actually exist for every code dimension $K$ and how to design them.
-In this section, the feasibility of these codes is investigated for lengths $32\leq N\leq 256$.
-We denote such codes as follows. \begin{definition} A RM-partially symmetric code (RM-PSC) is both a RM-polar code and a partially/fully symmetric code. \end{definition}
+Codes known to have good performance under \gls{ae} decoding have peculiar properties.
+However, it is not clear if such codes actually exist for every code dimension $K$.
+In this section, the feasibility of these codes is studied for lengths $32\leq N\leq 256$.

-RM-PSCs thus maximise code distance while having an advantageous affine automorphism group $\mathcal{A}$ thanks to its last block $s_l>1$.
-Hence, RM-PSCs are defined using the two criteria required for good performance under AE decoding \cite{BPL,Stuttgart_AE_PC,Paris_AE_v1}.
-RM-PSCs include Reed-Muller codes.
-Using Definition~\ref{def:PO}, the dimensions of the partial derivatives verify $K_0\geq\dots\geq K_{n-1}$ for a decreasing monomial code.
-Thus, a $t$-symmetric code of length $N$ verifies $K_{n-t-1}>K_{n-t}=\dots=K_{n-1}$.
-We use this property to prove the following theorem allowing a new code generator of RM-PSC.